mike-wendt/redmine-slackbot/README.md

 3. Locate the IDs for all issue statuses
  * Go to `http://redmine/issue_statuses` and click on each status; the number in the URL will be the ID
  * For example: the status ID is `5` from this URL `http://redmine/issue_statuses/5/edit`
+4. Locate the time activity ID for recording time spent
+ * Go to `http://redmine/enumerations` and select the activity to use for recording time; the number in the URL will be the ID
+ * For example: the activity ID is `12` from this URL `http://redmine/enumerations/12/edit`
-4. Create a project called `General` or specify another project by its identifier for all new issues to be created in
+5. Create a project called `General` or specify another project by its identifier for all new issues to be created in
  * To find an existing project identifier, load the project page and look at the URL; all text to the right of `project/` is the identifier
  * For example: the project identifier is `general` from the URL `http://redmine/projects/general`
-5. Locate the ID for the tracker to use when creating new issues
+6. Locate the ID for the tracker to use when creating new issues
  * Go to `http://redmine/trackers` and click on the tracker you would like to use, the number in the URL will be the ID
  * For example: the tracker `Task` ID is `2` from this URL `http://redmine/trackers/2/edit`